-If you own or operate a bed & breakfast, you may call yourself an innkeeper or a bed & breakfast owner.
-But, when you’re looking at insurance options, you will undoubtedly hear two different things: Innkeepers insurance and bed & breakfast insurance.
-As the business owner of a bed and breakfast or Inn, it’s important you understand the differences in insurance coverage.
+If you own or operate a B & B, you may call yourself an innkeeper or a B & B owner.
+But, when looking at insurance options, you will undoubtedly hear two different things.
+As the owner of a bed and breakfast or Inn, it’s important you understand the differences.

 So, what’s the difference, and which one do you need?

 Is Innkeeper Insurance Business The Same As B&B Liability Insurance?

 Before we discuss insurance programs, let’s first look at the differences between a bed & breakfast and an Inn.
 The hospitality industry is smaller than you think, and you will receive two different answers depending on who you speak with.
 Some say, “yes, there’s a difference,” and some say, “no difference at all.”

 Generally, most bed & breakfasts have 1-5 bedrooms for guests, are historic properties, and are in historic areas.
 They always serve breakfast; typically, it’s homecooked, hence the second ‘B’ in B&B!

 Bed and breakfast owners almost always live on-site and are very knowledgeable about the area.
 Each bed and breakfast has its own personality.

 A typical Inn or Country Inn would be larger in size, offering 8+ rooms, and have a dining hall or area not included in the room price.
 The dining area would offer not only breakfast but dinner as well.

 Inns also tend to have more amenities than bed & breakfasts, such as event planning, equine, and local tours and resemble something closer to a boutique hotel experience.
 Inns typically have an Innkeeper and additional staff outside the ownership.
 It’s common for owners to live both onsite and offsite at an Inn.